HSF/hsf.github.io/organization/_posts/2022/2022-03-31-coordination.md

 ### Conditions Databases

 Finally having the first meeting next week, Wednesday April 6th: <https://indico.cern.ch/event/1143958/>.
-We could delay the start time to 14:30 to be kinder to US colleagues, and Graeme seems to have pre-empted this :)
+We could delay the start time to 14:30 to be kinder to our US colleagues, and Graeme seems to have pre-empted this :)

 ---